 This option features 24-hour programmability, so you can set it up the night before and wake up to the smell of freshly brewed coffee.
 (Isn’t that the dream?)
 If you want to give some extra oomph to your beverage, select the “Bold” button for a stronger coffee flavor.
 While a pipin’ hot cup of coffee might be the norm, it’s not everyone’s preference.
 Fortunately, Cuisinart’s Coffee Center machine has a temperature control feature, so you won’t have to worry about scorching the roof of your mouth on your beverage.

-Once you’re done making the perfect blend, you can press the “Self-Clean” button to keep your machine tidy.
+Once you’re done making the perfect blend, you can press the “Self-Clean” button to rinse and keep your coffee machine in mint condition.
 And, thanks to its auto-off feature, you can rest assured that your coffee isn’t draining your home’s energy.

-Just because most single-serve coffee makers use pre-packaged pods doesn't mean it's the status quo.
+Just because most single-serve coffee makers use pre-packaged pods or filter papers doesn't mean it's the status quo.
 If you want to blend a delicious cup of coffee that meets your standards time and time again, you might want to consider Hamilton Beach's Scoop Single Serve Coffee Maker.

 Believe it or not, you don't have to spend a small fortune on a great single-serve coffee maker.
-With nearly 5,000 positive reviews on Amazon and a 4.2/5 rating on the site, Black+Decker's option strikes a great balance between convenience and affordability.
+With nearly 5,000 positive reviews on Amazon and a rating of 4.2 out of five stars on the site, Black+Decker's option strikes a great balance between convenience and affordability.